Minimally Factorizing the Provenance of Self-join Free Conjunctive Queries

-Then, we calculate the elements of the set Prefix Variable Format ($\PVF$) as well as their weights.
-For the two VEOs from \cref{WeightedBipartite}, and the three tables $R$, $S$, $T$, we get 6 distinct table prefixes:
+Then, we calculate the elements of the set $\PVF$ (Prefix Variable Format) as well as their weights.
+For the two $\veo$s from \cref{WeightedBipartite}, and the three tables $R$, $S$, $T$, we get 6 distinct table prefixes:

 We add all these table-prefixes to the $\PVF$.
 Since no table prefix is repeated, they all are assigned weight $c=1$.
 Notice that prefixes $y$ for $v_1$ and $z$ for $v_2$ are no table prefixes (and thus have weight $c= 0$ and do not participate in the objective).